 - 1. Determine how many dispatchers are needed. - 2.
-Determine the level of dispatch qualification(s) that will meet the anticipated need. - 3.
-Poll the local agencies for available resources. - 4.
-Determine the needed date, time, and reporting location for the dispatchers. - 5.
+Determine the level of dispatch qualification(s) that will meet the anticipated need over the next 14-21 day period. - 3.
+Determine the needed date, time, and reporting location for the dispatchers. - 4.
+Poll the local agencies for available resources. - 5.
 Decide if/what type/how many support resources will be needed. - 6.
 Create orders in IROC for the necessary resources. - 7.
 Place the orders to EACC if the orders can't be filled locally.

-If the needed expanded organization is 4 people or less, the location for the expanded will be in the MACC office located in the PEMA Building, 1310 Elmerton Avenue, Harrisburg, PA.
+If the needed expanded organization is 4 people or less, the location for the expanded may be in the MACC office located in the PEMA Building, 1310 Elmerton Avenue, Harrisburg, PA.
 Special building access cards will be issued by the Center Manager/Assistant Center Manager/DO upon arrival.
 These are accountable items that must be signed for and returned at the end of an assignment.
 The expanded workstations are located on the IA floor and are complete with computers, telephones, internet access, copier/printer, and supplies.
 There is a temporary computer sign in account for visiting resources.

-If a larger expanded organization is needed, it will be hosted by the Agency/Unit which has the largest incident or will be a combined (hybrid) in person/virtual expanded which is hosted at the MACC office.
+If a larger expanded organization is needed, it may be hosted by the Agency/Unit which has the largest incident, may be a combined (hybrid) in person/virtual expanded which is hosted at the MACC office, or may be entirely virtual through the Remote Incident Support Team (RIST) organization.
+Regardless of the host, the expanded dispatch will work for the MACC Center Manager or delegate.

-After the expanded is established, the Supervisory Dispatcher (or Coordinator) will continually assess needs to maintain the proper staffing levels.
+After the expanded dispatch is established, the Supervisory Dispatcher (or Coordinator) will continually assess needs to maintain the proper staffing levels.
 All ordered personnel must be self-sufficient.
 Other arrangements can be made under rare circumstances.